appcode1/chatgpt-web/README.md

 Then use pm2 to manage the service:

-start it: `pm2 start bin/ChatGPTWebApp.mjs`
+start it: `pm2 start bin/chatwebapp.mjs`

 check the list: `pm2 list`

-stop it: `pm2 stop ChatGPTWebApp`
+stop it: `pm2 stop chatwebapp`